miranda1000/pulsoid_heart_monitor/README.md

 | --- | --- |
 | `API_TOKEN` | The API token you get from Pulsoid.
 You can find it by logging into your account and going to the [API page](https://docs.pulsoid.net/access-token-management/manual-token-issuing). |
 | `HEART_RATE_FILE` | The path to the file you want to write the heart rate to. |

+## License
+This project is licensed under the GNU GPLv3 license.
+See the [LICENSE](LICENSE) file for more information.
+It's just for my brother anyway :)